vfonic/graphql-api/README.md

 with potentially a lot of inputs.
 They return a single type or array of types.

-Query objects must implement the interface defined in `Graphite::QueryType`
+Query objects must implement the interface defined in `GraphQL::Api::QueryType`

 ### Customization

-Sometimes you cannot fit every possible use case into a library like Graphite as a result, you can always drop down to the excellent Graphql library for ruby to combine both hand rolled and Graphite graphql schemas.
+Sometimes you cannot fit every possible use case into a library like GraphQL-Api as a result, you can always drop down to the excellent Graphql library for ruby to combine both hand rolled and GraphQL-Api graphql schemas.
 Here is an example creating a custom mutation.

 ```ruby